Tannenberg (video game)

-Tannenberg is a squad-based multiplayer first-person shooter video game set during World War I. It is a standalone expansion to Verdun, and entered Steam Early Access on November 17, 2017.
-Tannenberg left Steam Early Access on February 13, 2019.
+Tannenberg is a squad-based multiplayer first-person shooter video game set during World War I. It is a sequel to Verdun, and entered Steam Early Access in November 2017, followed by its full release on February 13, 2019.
 It was released on PlayStation 4 and Xbox One on July 24, 2020.

 Tannenberg is inspired by the 1914 Battle of Tannenberg in East Prussia.
 The game includes historically accurate World War I weapons, authentic uniforms and equipment, detailed injury and gore modeling, and maps based on the real battlefields of the Eastern Front.

-The game runs on the Unity engine and was developed by independent studios M2H and Blackmill Games.
+The game runs on the Unity engine and was developed by independent studios M2H and BlackMill Games.

 Gameplay

 Tannenberg is a squad based game set on the Eastern Front of World War I that can be played with up to 64 players (40 players on consoles).
 There are 3 game modes in Tannenberg: Maneuver, Attrition Warfare and Rifle Deathmatch.
 In April 2019 a temporary 'Wolf Truce' feature was added to the Maneuver game mode, based on historical reports of armies calling truces to fight wolves.
 During this event, packs of wolves would sometimes enter the battlefield and attack players.
 Players would then be able to conduct a truce while wolves were present, or they could break the truce and continue fighting normally.
-In April 2019, a 'Film Memoir' visual mode was added which switches the game's art and user interface to black and white, while adding a film grain effect.
+Additionally, a 'Film Memoir' visual mode was added which switches the game's art and user interface to black and white, while adding a film grain effect.
 Another console update in December 2020 added cross-platform play between Xbox and PlayStation for Verdun and Tannenberg.
 The game is said to be evidently accurate to the real war to quite an extent.

+Game modes

-Maneuver game mode
+Maneuver

 In the Maneuver game mode, players join either the Entente or the Central Powers.
 After choosing a squad type and role within the squad, players join the battle where they have to capture sectors.
 Holding sectors provides control points (more or less depending on the value of the sector) and the team with the most control points will drain the other side's resources.
 The game ends when one team runs out of resources, when either team's HQ sector is captured, or when the match time runs out.
 Some sectors provide accelerated reloading abilities for NCOs, such as calling reconnaissance aircraft and artillery strikes.
 Supply lines are represented by requiring sectors to be connected to a team's HQ sector before that team can capture it.

-Attrition Warfare game mode
+Attrition Warfare

-This is a variant of a team deathmatch battle.
+Attrition Warfare is a variant of a team deathmatch battle.
 Each team, the Entente and the Central Powers, start with a number of tickets.
 These represent the amount of manpower that each side has at its disposal.
 Every time a player is killed and respawns, a ticket is deducted from the side he belongs to.
-The goal of the game is to diminish the opposing side’s tickets before losing all the tickets on your side, because a player cannot respawn if there are no more tickets.
+The goal of the game is to diminish the opposing side's tickets before losing all the tickets on player's side, because a player cannot respawn if there are no more tickets.